6 Steps to Prevent Warping in Whole Cross-Section Slabs: Our Proven Techniques

 We recommend using finishes like epoxy resin, polyurethane, or oil-based sealants that provide a strong barrier against moisture.
 By sealing the entire slab (top, bottom, and sides), we prevent moisture from penetrating unevenly, which can cause the slab to warp or cup.

-3. Proper Storage and Acclimatization
+3. Proper Storage and Acclimatisation

 One often overlooked aspect of working with whole cross-section slabs is proper storage.
 After drying, slabs should be stored flat with stickers (thin wooden spacers) between each slab.
 This allows air to circulate and keeps moisture levels consistent.